nigeljohnson73/gStation/README.md

     sudo systemctl daemon-reload
     sudo systemctl enable ledbeat
     sudo systemctl start ledbeat

-Set up MySQL with the correct root account and a user for the application.

-    sudo mysql --user=root < /res/install.sql

-You want to set up the GPIO pins for your sensors, so configure them in `config_override.php` and then run the setup.
-The parameter supplied is the pin layout in the [Pinout section](#Pinouts) below.
-When you run this command it should print out the pins that can be used.
-More detail below.

-    php sh/setup_gpio.php 2.1g

 Move the new DHT11 overlay into the correct place.